 It’s fun to collect big pieces of crust to use in the Snow Sculpture activity.

-Materials: Snow Scouting card, containers, markers, rulers or measuring tapes, magnifying lenses, snow shovels.
+Materials: Snow Scouting card, small containers, two per group; markers, rulers or measuring tapes, magnifying lenses, snow shovels.

 Objective: To create symmetrical art assemblages outdoors using snow and other natural materials.